Dummiesman/angel-file-formats/Midtown Madness 2/Pedestrian_model.md

   - }

-Within the packet is first the list of adjuncts, then the list of primitives and last the list of matrix indices.
+Within the packet is first the list of adjuncts, then the list of primitives (with indices localized to the adjuncts in the packet) and last the list of matrix indices.
 The adjunct list is different from before, each adjunct looks like this:

   - adj <int> <int> <int> <int> <int> <int>